Shivaprasad84/Password-Detector-8051-/README.md

 # Password-Detector-8051-
-Password based lock system in 8051 using embeded c
+Password based lock system in 8051 using embedded c